kreatolinux/linux.kreato.dev/content/docs/handbook/installation.md

 ### Here be dragons!

-Keep in mind that Kreato Linux is in ALPHA stage and **will** have issues.
+Keep in mind that Kreato Linux is in Beta stage and *may* have issues.

 If you want a more polished experience, please wait until it is announced to be stable.